 - That the student, as a person of infinite dignity, is the heart of the educational enterprise

 - That the quality of student life is a valid concern of the University

 - That truth, having nothing to fear from investigation, should be pursued relentlessly in every discipline

-- That spiritual commitment, tolerating no excuse for mediocrity, demands the highest standards of academic freedom
+- That spiritual commitment, tolerating no excuse for mediocrity, demands the highest standards of academic excellence

 - That freedom, whether spiritual, intellectual, or economic, is indivisible

 - That knowledge calls, ultimately, for a life of service.

 Distinctive institutional values and practices derive from these core commitments, permeating the undergraduate and graduate curricula and the daily lives of students, faculty, and staff: